premierutility/fulcrum-fusion/README.md

 * Do an import in Fulcrum.
 Shortly you'll see the form and all the data in the appropriate Fusion Table.

-####Notes:
+Limitations
+-----------

+Here's how things currently work:

 - Each new from will be created as a new Fusion Table.
 - A table will be created called `FulcrumApp_{FormName}_WithId_{FormId}`.
 The name is constricted by the library used to work with Fusion Tables.

-Limitations
------------

-Here's how things currently work:

 - Due to limits with the Fusion Tables API, there maybe some failures.
-The code will retry the same request until it succeeds.
+The code will retry the same request until it succeeds or it reaches a maximum of 10 retries.
 This could exceed the 20 second timeout for the webhooks, but it's unlikely.